Food blogging changed my life.

 Find & install your perfect theme

-This is the bit that is likely to take longer than an hour.
-Its easy to get analysis paralysis when there are so many themes to choose from, but here are a few resources I’ve used:
+This is the bit that is likely to take longer than an hour: its easy to get analysis paralysis when there are so many themes to choose from.

 - For free themes, I’ve used Colorlib (that’s not an affiliate link.
 I’m just recommending them because I like them).
 My first food blog used Activello, and Colorlib also has some great resources for anyone looking for free themes, like this list of free themes for recipe sites and this list of free themes for restaurants.